Payment options

 What cards work, where they work, whether Apple Pay and Google Pay get you through the booth, and what happens if your card is declined.

 Quick answer: Yes, the Ohio Turnpike accepts credit cards.
-Visa, Mastercard, Discover and American Express all work at cash-lane attendant terminals at the published cash rate, with no card surcharge.
+Visa, Mastercard, Discover and American Express all work in the lanes at the published cash/credit rate, with no card surcharge.
 Apple Pay and Google Pay work through the underlying card.
-For E-ZPass account funding or Toll By Plate invoice payment, the same cards are accepted online.
+For E-ZPass account funding or unpaid-toll invoice payment, the same cards are accepted online.

 Three places you can pay the Ohio Turnpike with a card